MirkoDeVita98/budget-bot/README.md

 - 🔁 Undo last expense, monthly reset, full reset
 - 🧱 Local SQLite storage (no cloud, no third parties)

-All amounts are **computed and reported in CHF**, even when entered in foreign currencies.
+All amounts are **computed and reported in your BASE_CURRENCY**, even when entered in foreign currencies.

 ---